 Having a family with children of their own is the driving force behind many veterans seeking civilian jobs.
-The 2008 Recession is still fresh in the minds of Americans, and providing a loving home, education and the material possessions that give children confidence among their peers is an important factor.
+The recent recession is still fresh in the minds of Americans, and providing a loving home, education, and the material possessions that give children confidence among their peers is an important factor.
 Often, these same children are the reason for taking on military service in the first place, in an effort and belief to preserve the American way of life for future generations.

 Companies looking to become employers of choice for veterans should focus on ensuring they offer these advantages and that the jobs they advertise reflect this.
 This will mean reducing staff turnover and keeping those you appoint and train long enough to generate a real return on your investment.